Links on Android Authority may earn us a commission. Learn more.

 Of course, it’s important to keep in mind that the Mi Band 6 is a simple fitness tracker even with all it offers.
 It handles the basics well, from step tracking to calorie counting.
 You also get accurate resting heart rate tracking, good activity tracking via the sports modes, and solid battery life.

 It’s not without its issues, though.
-Heart rate tracking falls off the rails during intense workouts, sleep tracking can be off, and the Xiaomi Wear app still needs a lot of work.
-The Mi Band 6 is fantastic for the price, but you’ll get more well-rounded experiences with other trackers as long as you’re willing to splurge.
+Heart rate tracking falls off the rails during intense workouts, sleep tracking can be off, and the Xiaomi Mi Fitness app — despite its recent rebrand — still needs a lot of work.
+Additionally, the Mi Band 6 is fantastic for the price, but you’ll get more well-rounded experiences with other trackers as long as you’re willing to splurge.
 For the casual user, though, the Mi Band 6 is more than up to the task.

 What reviewers are saying about the Xiaomi Mi Band 6